 - Implemented Infrastructure that Provides Access to StorPool Packages – Customers can independently complete deployments or StorPool Storage updates.
 We recommend that StorPool support is engaged in these activities to ensure successful completion and optimal performance of the storage system.

 - Monitoring Support for IPv6-only Environments – nodes with IPv6-only Internet connectivity can now connect to the StorPool Hosted Monitoring System.
 They send the comprehensive list of metrics typically collected from StorPool clusters.
 Metrics include cluster status info (disks, services, running rebuild/rebalancing tasks, iSCSI configuration, etc.), host status info (control groups, kernels, connectivity, etc.), and performance metrics (latency, IOPS, and throughput per disk/volume/node, CPU usage, etc.).
-For more details about the metrics we collect to deliver StorPool as an utterly hands-off solution, get in touch with us – [email protected].
+For more details about the metrics we collect to deliver StorPool as an utterly hands-off solution, check out the knowledge base article on Data collected by the StorPool monitoring system.

 - Auto-interface Configurator – Extended to cover iSCSI configuration as well.
 Automatically detects the operating system, the type of interface configuration used for the storage system and iSCSI, and depending on the configuration type (i.e., exclusive interfaces or a bond) prints the interface configuration on the console.
 The Auto-interface Configurator automatically creates non-existing interface configurations and does not replace those that already exist unless explicitly instructed to do so.